rust-lang/reference/src/types.md

 Here, `first` has type `A`, referring to `to_vec`'s `A` type parameter; and `rest` has type `Vec<A>`, a vector with element type `A`.

+## Abstract types

+> Note: This section is a placeholder for more comprehensive reference
+> material.

+Abstract types are types that stand in for another concrete type where the use-site may only use the trait methods declared by the trait bounds of the type.

+Abstract types are only allowed as the type of a parameter or return type of a function except for associated functions on traits.

+They are written as `impl` followed by a set of trait bounds.

 ## Self types

 The special type `Self` has a meaning within traits and implementations: it